 Part 1: Case studies on strengthening human rights performance over time

-Hear business practitioners from companies operating in diverse contexts and geographies share observations, insights and reflections from their experience driving change across their organisations value chains to operationalise respect in practice.
+This panel featured business practitioners from companies operating in diverse contexts and geographies share observations, insights and reflections from their experience driving change across their organisations value chains to operationalise respect in practice.

 Part 2: Reflections on how far we’ve come, and what’s needed to move forwards

-Join a diverse group to reflect and share perspectives on progress made over the past 6+ years, and to explore emerging trends and developments that will shape implementation of corporate respect for human rights in the coming years.
+This panel featured a diverse group to reflect and share perspectives on progress made over the past 6+ years, and to explore emerging trends and developments that will shape implementation of corporate respect for human rights in the coming years.

 Achieving access to remedy through multi-stakeholder engagement on the ground